-- 43. If an in-house service is being outsourced, employees affected by the procurement process will be consulted and those who may transfer as a consequence of a procurement decision will be protected under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
+44. If an in-house service is being outsourced, employees affected by the procurement process will be consulted and those who may transfer as a consequence of a procurement decision will be protected under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
 TUPE legislation protects employee rights when the business or undertaking for which they work transfers to a new employer.
-The Council will ensure that legislation is observed in all applicable contract opportunities let by the Council where staff may be transferred from an incumbent contractor to a new supplier. - 44.
-The Council is committed to ensuring that contractors are good employers and will look to ensure that contractors (and their subcontractors) utilise local labour wherever possible, particularly for apprenticeship schemes and similar. - 45.
-In July 2019, the Council made a commitment to paying the Real Living Wage for its directly employed staff and a commitment to review its application to the Council's contracts.
-For contracts, this applies to those contracted staff who work two or more hours a week, for eight or more consecutive weeks a year.
-The Real Living Wage does not apply to contractors that supply the Council with products e.g. stationery suppliers.
-Best endeavours should be made to paying the Real Living Wage where applicable in all contracts as they come up for renewal, but we recognise this may not be possible in all contracts, particularly contracts shared with other authorities.
+The Council will ensure that legislation is observed in all applicable contract opportunities let by the Council where staff may be transferred from an incumbent contractor to a new supplier.